-Toshiko Takenaka specializes in domestic and foreign intellectual property matters.
+Toshiko Takenaka's practice is focused on domestic and foreign intellectual property matters.
 She counsels clients in various aspects of patent law and trademark law, litigation and intellectual property matters.
 Toshiko received her LL.B. from Seikei University-Tokyo in 1981.
 She received her LL.M. in 1990 and Ph.D. in Comparative Law in 1992 from University of Washington School of Law.

 University of Washington